ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 ## Goal

 In this guide you will learn how to:
-- load the OpenCellID data in Clickhouse
+- load the OpenCelliD data in Clickhouse
 - connect Apache Superset to ClickHouse
 - build a dashboard based on data available in the dataset
 - how to choose data types for your table fields